-Our broad, relevant and balanced differentiated curriculum aims to produce responsible citizens who are innovative problem solvers, who are not afraid to make mistakes in their quest to learn and discover, and make a positive contribution to society.
+Our broad, relevant and balanced adapted curriculum aims to produce responsible literate and numerate citizens who enjoy reading, are innovative problem solvers, who are not afraid to make mistakes in their quest to learn and discover, and make a positive contribution to society.
 We aim to develop students who engage with diverse experiences and ideas and have the tools to communicate, debate, perform, imagine, scrutinise and empathise with the world around us.
 Our students should become critical and discerning users of digital technologies, be curious with scientific ideas, as well as evaluate different viewpoints across the diverse religious, theological and philosophical spectrum.

 OPPORTUNITY FOR ALL